-HOBO® Temp/RH 3.5% Data Logger (UX100-003) Manual
+HOBO® External Temp/RH Data Logger (UX100-023) Manual

-The HOBO Temp/RH data logger records temperature and relative humidity (within 3.5% accuracy) in indoor environments with its integrated sensors.
+The HOBO External Temp/RH data logger records temperature and relative humidity in an indoor environment with its external sensor.
 Using HOBOware®, you can easily configure the logger alarm to trip for specific high or low sensor readings.
 Or, you can set up burst logging in which the logger records data at a different interval during certain conditions.
 The logger can also calculate minimum, maximum, average, and standard deviation statistics.
 This compact data logger has a built-in LCD screen to monitor the current temperature, relative humidity, logging status, battery use, and memory consumption in between readouts.